qing3962/password-protection/README.md

 ## Purpose

-I developed this plugin to prevent my girlfriend from peeking my private notes or diaries.
+I developed this plugin to prevent my girl-friend from peeking my private notes or diaries.

 ## What does this plugin do?

-No encrypt, no decrypt, This plugin doesn't modify your notes, it will not do anything with your notes.
+No encrypt, no decrypt, This plugin doesn't modify your notes, it will not do anything with your notes, only lock the obsidian.

 When you launch the Obsidian: